KOReader to Obsidian: Export Notes and Highlights

 Also known as:

 Previously, I used KOReader's notes and highlight export function to export as markdown and store them in my Obsidian vault (I've contributed to its development too).
 I export with styles so that they give me context later.
 It is very convenient.
 However, sometimes, it is also hard to read.
-In Obsidian we have callouts which is not standard markdown, and therefore, is not a good candidate to add support for it in the KOReader directly.
+In Obsidian we have callouts which are not standard markdown, and therefore, is not a good candidate to add support for it in the KOReader directly.
 So I decided to export as JSON from KOReader and use that JSON to generate markdown the way I like.

 I'm using the script below to achieve my goal.
 Save this as a template and call it with the Templater plugin.